See older patients section for Dementia

 - Alcohol withdrawal: Protocol for the management of Alcohol withdrawal in Temporary Homeless Hotels during the COVID-19 Outbreak (information from London Healthy Partnership)

-- SLAM Crisis advice sheet
+- SLAM Crisis advice sheet and crisis website

 - Organisations providing support to people in crisis and more general mental health support (SLAM)